meltoner/agrofelis/components/vehicle-frame/readme.md

 ### Step 04

-In step 4 of the fabrication, the middle bars are MIG welded, connecting the top and bottom parts implemented in the previous steps, as presented by the following figure.
+In the forth step of the fabrication, the middle bars are MIG welded, connecting the top and bottom parts implemented in the previous steps, as presented by the following figure.

 ![Manufacturing the frame step 4, middle bars](_figures/vehicle-frame-04-step-04-01.png)